 Java 21 was released on September 19, 2023, as a long-term support (LTS) version.
 The Jenkins community supports running Jenkins with Java 21 since version 2.426.1 and CloudBees CI supports running in Java 21 since version 2.479.3.1.

-CloudBees has validated the core functionality and all plugins in the CloudBees Assurance Program work correctly when using Java 21.
-Plugins that are not part of the CloudBees Assurance Program may work, but they have not been verified and may cause issues especially in mixed JVM scenarios.
+CloudBees has validated the core functionality and all plugins in the CloudBees Assurance Program (CAP) work correctly when using Java 21.
+Plugins that are not part of the CAP may work, but they have not been verified and may cause issues especially in mixed JVM scenarios.

-If you use Helm charts to manage CloudBees CI on modern cloud platforms deployments, both Operations center and controllers are automatically upgraded to Java 21, the same happens for agent images.
+If you manage your CloudBees CI on modern cloud platforms using Helm charts, both the operations center and controllers are automatically upgraded to Java 21, the same applies to agent images.
 If you are not using the CloudBees CI agent image, you need to manually update your agent image to include and use Java 21 as the default Java installation.
 Similarly, shared agents and cloud agents must be manually updated to use Java 21.

 Supported configurations